John D. Floyd Elementary School

 John D. Floyd Elementary School's student population of 965 students has stayed relatively flat over five school years.

-The teacher population of 65 teachers has declined by 10% over five school years.
+The teacher population of 65 teachers has stayed relatively flat over five school years.

 The diversity score of John D. Floyd Elementary School is 0.55, which is less than the diversity score at state average of 0.70.
 The school's diversity has stayed relatively flat over five school years.